Documentation

 Severity levels

-Safe No issues detected.
-Skill is auto-verified.
+Safe / Low No significant issues detected.

 Credits